whoishe1/jordans_music/dbt/jordans_music/README.md

-### Jordan's DBT project for music from Soundcloud and Spotify
+## Jordan's DBT project for music from Soundcloud and Spotify

+### Remember

+- Setup up a virtual environment in your root directory

+  - `virtualenv ./venv`
+  - `./venv/scripts/activate`

+- Install requirements

+  - `pip install -r requirements.txt`

 - By default, the `.profile` file is created in the folder: `~/.dbt/` and dbt looks to run it from there.